vinodivy/MyGCD/README.md

 The userkey column in each database will hold the user's generated session key.
 This key will be used in the application's session to check the number of concurrent users in the system.

+## jUnit - Junit is written in gcdcommon project to prove the 20 concurrent users.
+The test will create 30 users, but will only grant sessions to first 20 users.
+After remaining inactive for a minute, other users will be granted sessions.

 ## ActiveMQ setup

 Download ActiveMQ from http://activemq.apache.org/activemq-5152-release.html